As you probably know, Facebook earns the vast majority of their revenue from ads.

-To their credit, Facebook does a decent job at vetting fraudulent ads and blocking them be fore they go live, but plenty still slip through.
+Truth be told, Facebook does a poor job at vetting fraudulent ads and blocking them be fore they go live.

 As always, if an offer sounds to good to be true, it probably is.
 And if it’s on Facebook you can place those odds at pretty close to 100%.

 If you happen to click or tap on a “bad” ad you’ll probably be taken to a fraudulent website designed to steal your personal information and credit/debit card info.
 And it’ll probably download malware on your device as well.